About

 History

-The establishment of such an organization as stated above is brought about by the need to form a self-regulating professional association as envisaged in Section 11 (1).
+The establishment of TPA is brought about by the need to form a self-regulating professional association as envisaged in Section 11 (1-4) of TRA Regulations Act 2014 as follows:

 (1) There is an established tourism professionals and practitioners’ body to be known as the Tourism Professional Association.